RG9n/RG9n.github.io/write-ups/dailybugle.md

 However, I'm unsure what kind of hash this is so let's do some research by looking into the start of the hash, **$2y$**.

-We can find that this hash is [bcrypt](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/).
+We can find that this hash is most likely [bcrypt](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/).

 Worth noting that [hashid](https://github.com/psypanda/hashID) can be used to help identify the hash but does not pinpoint it exactly.

-There are multiple hash crackers we could use here but I will be using [John the Ripper](https://github.com/openwall/john).
+There are multiple hash crackers we could use here, but I will be using [John the Ripper](https://github.com/openwall/john).

 ```
 john hash.txt --wordlist=/usr/share/wordlists/rockyou.txt --format=bcrypt